tlackemann/hubert/README.md

 Hubert's algorithm is simple in that it loops over a range of polynomials (0-9) and a range of alphas (`0.0, 1e-8, 1e-5, 1e-1`) to determine the fit that best minimizes the test error.
+There are plans to implement k-fold cross-validation or something similar to best fit smaller amounts of data.

 **Disclaimer:** Python and Machine Learning are both very new to me.
 I always welcome and appreciate constructive feedback.